timeteam/timeteam.github.io/_posts/2016-02-03-Fermat's-Last-Theorem.md

 ***

-Not just a popular account of the efforts of multiple mathematicians to solve **Pierre de Fermat**'s Last Theorem, but, and for me primarily, a splendid introduction to the rarified atmosphere of mathematicians working on number theory. markup
+Not just a popular account of the efforts of multiple mathematicians to solve **Pierre de Fermat**'s Last Theorem, but, and for me primarily, a splendid introduction to the rarified atmosphere of mathematicians working on number theory.

 **Fermat**'s Last Theorem was more properly a conjecture, since from the time **Fermat** stated it in 1637 as a marginal annotation in an older text, and for the next 358 years, it remained unproven.
 The Theorem states: